 (4) who is not a traveller,

 (5) who owns wealth that reaches the Nisaab which is approximately £275 [at today’s rate 12/07/2020] in the UK (whether that be in gold, silver, savings, cash, stock etc).
 Also if you have items that are not from your Haajat-e-Asaliyyah (basic needs) these items must also be considered when calculating your wealth.
 (More details on what Haajat-e-Asaliyyah is will be added soon)

 (6) and who has reached the first Day of Eid-ul-Adha.

 A wife who fulfils the above conditions must pay for herself but children not at the age of responsibility do not have to.
 If a man gives Qurbani on behalf of his wife or his mature children then for it to be valid he must give it with their permission.
 Their Qurbani will not be valid if he gives it without their permission.

 WHAT IS THE AGE OF RESPONSIBILITY?

 Girls and boys must give Qurbani if they fulfil the above conditions and if they show signs of maturity.
-Every person aged 15 must give Qurbani if the above conditions are met regardless of showing signs of maturity or not because at 15 they are classed as mature Islamically for commands and prohibitions of the Shari’ah.
+Every person aged 15 (according to the lunar calendar) must give Qurbani if the above conditions are met regardless of showing signs of maturity or not because at 15 they are classed as mature Islamically for commands and prohibitions of the Shari’ah.

 The age for maturity is calculated in Islamic years.
 Bear in mind that Islamic lunar years are approximately 10 days shorter than Christian solar years and this must be taken into account.